 - Being on an HIV drug regimen containing certain PIs and NRTIs (the longer the time on the regimen the higher the risk)

 At this time, there is no simple treatment for lipodystrophy.
 However, there are a number of approaches that are being used to treat some of the symptoms.

 - Injections, implants, and plastic surgery: Some people have procedures done to restore fullness in the face.
 Injections of fat or synthetic fat substitutes can fill out sunken cheeks, as can cosmetic cheek implants.
 However, many of these treatments are still being studied and have not been approved by the US Food and Drug Administration (FDA) for HIV-related lipodystrophy.
 If you are considering plastic surgery, research the options carefully.
 Some treatments are short-term, can be very expensive, and do not work for everyone.
 It is important to consult with a plastic surgeon or dermatologist experienced in treating HIV-related lipodystrophy.
-Also find out if your insurance company will cover plastic surgery.
+Also find out if your insurance plan or country-sponsored health service will cover plastic surgery.